CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates capabilities and when to use the skill, with good specificity around tracked changes, comments, and formatting preservation.
-Its main weaknesses are the lack of common user-facing trigger terms like 'Word document' or 'Microsoft Word', and the overly broad 'any other document tasks' catch-all that could cause conflicts with other document-related skills.
+This is a solid description that clearly enumerates capabilities and provides explicit 'when to use' guidance with numbered scenarios.
+Its main weaknesses are the lack of 'Word' or 'Microsoft Word' as trigger terms (which users would naturally say) and the overly broad catch-all phrase 'any other document tasks' which could cause conflicts with other document-related skills.

 Suggestions

-Replace the vague 'any other document tasks' with more specific examples or remove it to reduce conflict risk with other document-handling skills.
+Replace the vague catch-all 'any other document tasks' with more specific capabilities or remove it to reduce conflict risk with other document-handling skills.

 DimensionReasoningScore